 I’m so glad you stopped by.

-Depression doesn’t have to define you either.
+Depression didn’t define me then and it doesn’t have todefine you either.

-I wanted to make sure my followers saw me as a “whole” person.
 I lived a pretty normal life as far as what others observed.
 Inside though, I was often miserable.
 There is such a thing called “a smiling depression”.
 That was me for sure.

 I still have some “down” days, as does everyone else.
 But a few “down” days is NOT depression.
 The medical community has gone too far in jumping the gun on this one.